Sjack7892/get-fit-solo-project/README.md

 On the workout page you are able to input a workout and click add.
 Once added, you will be able to see details of your past performance of that workout.

-To see the fully functional site, please visit: https://arcane-scrubland-21211.herokuapp.com/#/workout
+To see the fully functional site, please visit: [Get Fit] (https://arcane-scrubland-21211.herokuapp.com/#/workout)

 ![](documentation/images/screenshot1.png)